Β· 11 min read Β· Gibby, StreetLegal Editorial

-How to Start a Food Truck in Houston: Complete Permit Guide 2026
+How to Start a Food Truck in Houston, TX: Complete Permit Guide 2026

-Houston has one of the most vibrant food truck scenes in the United States — over 1,200 registered mobile food vendors operate across Harris County.
-But getting licensed is more complex than most people expect.
-Texas has no statewide mobile food vendor law, so you're navigating city, county, and state rules simultaneously.
+Houston has one of the most vibrant food truck scenes in the United States β over 1,200 registered mobile food vendors operate across Harris County.
+But the permit path changed on July 1, 2026: annual mobile food vendor licensing now runs through Texas DSHS, while Houston and Harris County still matter for local inspection, fire, CPF/commissary, parking, and event rules.

 The Houston Food Truck Licensing Landscape

-Houston is the fourth-largest city in the US and it operates without traditional zoning laws — which sounds like a food truck paradise.
+Houston is the fourth-largest city in the US and it operates without traditional zoning laws β which sounds like a food truck paradise.
 And in some ways, it is.
-But the trade-off is that health and safety regulations fall to multiple overlapping jurisdictions:
+But the licensing map changed in July 2026.
+The annual food-vendor license is now statewide through Texas DSHS, while inspection and operating compliance still touch local Houston and Harris County agencies.

-- Harris County Public Health (HCPH) — Operators in unincorporated Harris County
+- Harris County Public Health (HCPH) β Local inspection support and rules for unincorporated Harris County

-What Licenses Do You Actually Need in Houston?
+What Licenses Do You Actually Need in Houston After July 1, 2026?

 | License / Permit | Issuing Authority | Fee | Renewal |